 These are process oriented groups helping members with interpersonal skills, increased expression of emotion, understanding social dynamics, and gaining a greater awareness of one’s self.
 Members will have a safe place to explore feelings and thoughts, give and receive support and feedback, and practice healthier ways of relating to themselves and others.

-This is an open support group for graduate and non-traditional students with the main goal of building a supportive community while dealing with the unique life stressors associated with this population.
-Typical topics include creating balance between school, personal, and work demands, finding and maintaining motivation and momentum including dissertation or thesis difficulties, dealing with time management, perfectionism, imposter syndrome, procrastination, or advisor conflict.
+This is a support group for graduate and non-traditional students with the main goal of building a supportive community while dealing with the unique life stressors associated with this population.
+Typical topics include creating balance between school, personal and work demands, finding and maintaining motivation and momentum including dissertation or thesis difficulties, dealing with time management, perfectionism, imposter syndrome, procrastination or advisor conflict.

-This is an open, skills-based group that focuses on mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.
+This is a six-week, skills-based group that focuses on mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.
 This group will teach students different ways of relating to their emotions and allowing them to use their emotions to follow their values, rather than be at war with them.
-The group will run for twelve weeks, with two six week “rounds” of the modules.
-Students can join at any point during the semester and be able to do each module once.
-There are six modules, so expect to commit to six weeks of being in the group.
+Students can join at any point during the semester and stay until they complete the six topics.

 Skills Class